A sore throat is one of the most common side effects experienced by new vapers.

-Last of all, properly using and maintaining your vape is the best way to get the most out of it, so always make sure you’re vape is in working order and be careful not to dry-hit.
+Last of all, properly using and maintaining your vape is the best way to get the most out of it, so always make sure you’re vape is in working order by cleaning it regularly and be careful not to dry-hit.

 If you keep all this in mind, with a bit of luck your sore throat from vaping will soon be a thing of the past.